chef/chef-web-docs/chef_master/source/api_automate.rst

 In this configuration, the ``postgres`` and ``lsyncd`` upstreams will indicate the current state of disaster recovery replication.
 For PostgreSQL, it will both indicate that it knows what the standby IP is supposed to be and the current ``location``.
 If the PostgreSQL replication is working correctly, it should match the value of the PostgreSQL ``xlog`` location reported by the standby (see below).

 For ``lsyncd``, if the replication is up-to-date, ``latency`` should return 0; it may be above zero if changes have been queued up for replication, but it should quickly drop back down once the ``lsyncd`` server syncs changes (which should happen either after a fixed delay or when a certain number of changes have queued up).
-If it instead maintains a number above zero (or even continues to grow), that would indicate that there's an issue replicating git data in Chef Automate.
+If it instead maintains a number above zero (or even continues to grow), that would indicate that there's an issue replicating Git data in Chef Automate.

 For the standby server in a disaster recovery pair, the response will be similar to: